Akmeena4u/CS-Fundamentals-for-placements/006_Software Engineering/SET2_ Phases of Software Engineering.md

 ---

-### Can you explain what White Box Testing is and how it differs from other testing methodologies?
-What are the key techniques used in White Box Testing, and what are its main advantages and challenges?
+### What is White Box Testing and how does it differ from other testing methodologies?

 **Answer:**